Parveen539/gramSathiArchitecture/adr/0001-use-nextjs-api-routes.md

-# ADR-0001 : Use Next.js API Routes
+# ADR-0001 : Use Next.js for API Routes

 ## Status
 Accepted